Recursive numeral systems are highly regular and easy to process

-We have argued that prior literature on the efficiency of recursive numeral systems \citep{denic2024recursive,yang2025re} has not satisfactorily accounted for the key characteristics of human-like systems, namely their regularity and low processing complexity.
-In this paper, we have shown that human recursive numeral systems are more regular and easier to process than other theoretically possible systems, even when controlling for the set of number, morphemes and numeral lengths.
+We have argued that regularity is a major pressure that shapes linguistic structures, and should be included in accounts of how efficient communication explains constrained variation.
+In particular, we have argued that prior literature on the efficiency of \textit{recursive numeral systems} \citep{denic2024recursive,yang2025re} has not satisfactorily accounted for regularity in human-like systems, as well as processing complexity, which trades off with regularity.
+In this paper, we have shown that human recursive numeral systems are more regular and easier to process than other theoretically possible systems, even when controlling for the set of number morphemes and numeral lengths.
 We are skeptical that the relevant prior is the power law communicative need distribution \citep{dehaene1992cross,piantadosi2016rational} as assumed in prior work \citep{xu2020numeral,denic2024recursive,yang2025re}.
 We show that even if the relevant prior was uniform, our measures would still clearly separate human-like and other possible recursive numeral systems.

 One issue that we have not considered here is the role of cognitive cost of encoding certain meanings or relations.
 For example, systems using highly unnatural numerals like $(((2*2+1)*2+1)*2+1)*2$ (Section \ref{sec:langcomparison}) are currently considered efficient.
 We have shown that this might be because of the power law prior assumption (Section \ref{sec:prior}), but the absence of this kind of numeral could also be due to the high cost of computation involved in the multiply nested multiplications, which are harder to learn in numeral systems than operations like additions \citep{holt2025learning,silvi2025le}, while our measure of processing complexity assumes that all transition symbols are equally costly.
 Similarly, expressing numerals with multiple nested parentheses would also introduce ambiguity in how they are interpreted (e.g., $2*10+5$ could be either $(2*10)+5$ or $2*(10+5)$).